alexander-pick/MKMTool/README.md

   + AVG1FOIL: The average sale price over the last day for foils
   + AVG7FOIL: The average sale price over the last 7 days for foils
   + AVG30FOIL: The average sale price over the last 30 days for foils
+  + CURRENT: Not really a price guide, this is your current price of the card

 + Use TOSS when price guide not found: In some cases, particular price guides might not be available for a given card (e.g. for cards that do not sell often, data might not be available).
 If this checkbox is checked, TOSS will be used as a failsafe in this case.
 + Write to log when price guide not found: Whether to log the failure or not to find the guides.